onzfonz/comp227/src/content/5/en/part5a.md

 ### Creating new tasks

+Let's fix creating new tasks so it works with the backend.
+This means we'll need to include a user's token when adding tasks.

-The token returned with a successful login is saved to the application's state - the `user`'s field `token`:
+Currently, the token returned with a successful login is saved to the application's state - the `user`'s field `token`:

 ```js
 const handleLogin = async (event) => {